Research with school-aged children

 If you have not completed your WWVP registration when applying for ethics approval, you must clearly state in your application that your WWVP will be completed before any research with vulnerable people commences.
 If your application is approved, it will be conditional on that basis.
 Copies of the WWVP must be forward to the human ethics team when completed, before beginning research with children.

 Further information on how to apply for WWVP registration and the NSW Working with Children Check are available in Related Links on the right hand side of this page.
 Where research involves vulnerable people overseas, research staff must obtain an Australian WWVP.
-For other Australian states and territories, please see Information for community and volunteers: Working or volunteering with vulnerable people in another State or Territory.
+Please see ensure you are familiar with local State or Territory requirements for Working or volunteering with vulnerable people.

 Research in schools